prisma-archive/graphcool-templates/tictactoe-gameserver/README.md

 ### Using `graphcool-lib`

-The functions use `graphcool-lib` to communicate with the API endpoint. `graphcool-lib` is a convenience wrapper around `graphql-request`.
-The `fromEvent()` method is used to create the client, because that closely mimics the setup used for schema extensions.
+The functions use [`graphcool-lib`](https://github.com/graphcool/graphcool-lib) to communicate with the API endpoint. `graphcool-lib` is a convenience wrapper around [`graphql-request`](https://github.com/graphcool/graphql-request).
+The `fromEvent()` method is used to create the client, similar to how it works in schema extensions.

 ## Setting up the project

 ### Schema

 Use the `graphcool-cli` to create a new Graphcool project, based on the schema, and open the Console:
 ```bash
 graphcool init --schema ./schema.graphql